-Ben Johnson said it best when he said life is short and we as human beings spend way too much time trying to figure out different ways to make our lives more enjoyable.
+Ben Johnson said it best, when he said life is short and we as human beings spend way too much time trying to figure out different ways to make our lives more enjoyable.
 He believed most of us confuse the meaning of being happy with seeking automatic pleasure; we would all benefit from learning to implement simple steps into our lives which are guarantee to provide us with more stability and inner joy vs external pleasure.
-I am in no way stating that seeking external activities to enhance our way of life is bad; what I would like is for us to learn a few simple steps to increase the joy we get out of life whether or not we are doing something external.
+I am not stating that seeking external activities to enhance our way of life is bad; what I would like, is for us to learn a few simple steps to increase the joy we get out of life whether or not we are doing something external.

 - Don’t base your actions/decisions on your surroundings.
 One of the most liberating things in life is to learn to make decisions for our own lives without fearing what others will say or whether or not they will approve.
-Learn to look at situations from another angle, instead of questioning your decisions so much simply ask yourself “why not?” “what do I have to loose?.
-If the answers to these questions aren’t in any way going to harm or violate you and your growth then perhaps taking a chance at whatever it is you are considering is your best choice.
-What’s important is for you to learn to honor your values and your beliefs whether or not your friends or family approve of them.
+Learn to look at situations from another angle, instead of questioning your decisions so much simply ask yourself “why not?” “what do I have to lose?”.
+If the answers to these questions aren’t going to harm or violate you and your growth, then perhaps taking a chance at whatever it is you are considering is your best choice.
+What’s important is for you to learn, is to honor your values and your beliefs whether or not your friends or family approve of them.
 Remember IT’S YOUR LIFE; your family and friends see life from their own perspective which is based on their experiences not yours.
-To keep yourself motivated keep reminding yourself “If I can dream it, then I have the capacity to achieve it!”.
+To keep yourself motivated keep reminding yourself “If I can dream it, then I have the capacity to achieve it!”

-Even if a person is physically attractive we should not base our first impression of who the person is based on the exterior alone, specially if is someone you’ve just met.
+Even if a person is physically attractive we should not base our first impression of who that person is, based on the exterior alone, specially if it’s someone you’ve just met.
 People are more than just looks or a photo on Facebook; keep in mind our thoughts and criticisms truly constitute who we are.
 Just like being overly friendly to others in public does not necessarily constitute such person is genuinely a good soul, the same logic applies to appearances.
 Even if the person was genuinely attractive, it does not mean such person has more value than a person who may be less physically attractive.
-In this life we can find a bit of everything: There are people who are attractive and are beautiful souls, there are people who are attractive yet ugly human beings, there are people who are less than fortunate looking and they are also ugly souls, lastly there are those who may be less than fortunate looking but are genuinely exceptional souls; the trick lies on learning to see with our hearts vs our eyes.
+In this life we can find a bit of everything: There are people who are attractive and are beautiful souls.
+There are people who are attractive yet ugly human beings.
+There are people who are less than fortunate looking and they are also ugly souls.
+Lastly there are those who may be less than fortunate looking but are genuinely exceptional souls; the trick lies on learning to see with our hearts vs our eyes.

 4. Do not pretend or invent stories about your life which are not true.
 Many people seem to think the only way to become an interesting person is not by actualizing but by forging stories about who they are.
-These people have been led by their hurts, upbringing and have become very superficial; giving meaning and recognition to others only when they can get something from someone else.
-They tend to value people’s appearance or material achievements.
-Due to their own lack of self worth they tend to create or embellish stories in order to make themselves look better.
+These people have been led by their hurts and upbringing, becoming very superficial; giving meaning and recognition to others only when they can get something from them.
+They tend to value people’s appearance or material achievements; due to their own lack of self worth they tend to create or embellish stories in order to make themselves look better.
 They will try to avoid self actualization because this requires to face one self, which is something most of us are very much afraid to do.
 We like to think we know ourselves but tend to look at the external to validate who we are.

-People who are superficial tend to put on masks, these masks keep others from seeing their insecurities and how empty they really are.
+On the other hand, people who are superficial tend to put on masks, these masks keep others from seeing their insecurities and how empty they really are.
 They tend to fear criticism, not realizing everyone of us has insecurities in one way or another and there is nothing wrong with that.
-There is nothing wrong with having fears; we are human beings.
+There is nothing wrong with having fears, we are human beings.
 It takes courage to express our own fears and by expressing them we tend to overcome them; that which we resist controls us.

 5. Stop complaining about not having enough time.
 Each one of us has the same “amount” of time a day.
-Life simply consists of prioritizing, keeping in mind the only thing we can not escape is death.
-I am not sayin this to scare anyone, rather I would like us to become aware of how important it is to remember to “live” life vs “survive” life.
+Life simply consists of prioritizing, keeping in mind the only thing we cannot escape is death.
+I am not saying this to scare anyone, rather I would like us to become aware of how important it is to remember to “live” life vs “survive” life.
 Prioritize what is most important in your life, what needs your immediate attention.
 Make a list and commit to tackle things one by one without obsessing over them.
-It does not all have to get done today!.
+It does not all have to get done today!